Class Attendance

 If instructors want to verify that the absence qualifies as an excused absence under the university list or verify that the student is permitted to participate in the activity, they should contact the designated Assistant or Associate Dean of the student’s College.

 The College of Professional Studies has separate attendance policies for FastForward courses and professional education courses/programs.
 The College of Nursing has a separate attendance policy for clinical experiences.
 Graduate Studies in the College of Liberal Arts and Sciences has separate attendance policies for online degree programs.
+The Charles Widger School of Law also has a separate attendance policy.

 Documenting a Serious Illness or Disability